 • Creating Engaging Push Notification Campaigns

 How Location-based Push Notifications & Geofencing Work

-- Location-based push notifications: These pushes are sent to app users based on user data you’ve already collected, like your customer’s IP address, or information they’ve provided on order forms like their city, region, and country.
-These push notifications go to users that live in that location through simple targeting.
+- Location-based push notifications: These push notifications go to users that live in that location through simple targeting based on attributes like IP address or city.
 These are not sent based on a users’ exact or current location within a city or region.

 1. Location-based Push Notification Campaigns

 Starbucks Happy Hour Location-Based Push Promo

 This campaign uses the customer’s general location data and time-zone to create a prompt that feels personalized, drives users to a nearby store, and encourages them to use the app to make an order.
 The promo invites app users to come to their nearest Starbucks shop to participate in a buy one, get one free “Happy Hour.”
 First users receive the invite push notification.
 When they open the message, they’re brought to a screen in the app that explains the promotion, then directs them to find their nearest location.

 Ritual, a food ordering app, reminds users to make their first oder by suggesting local restaurants they may want to eat at, and offering them a $5 discount if they make a purchase.

 Suggesting a local store or location users love in your promo adds a layer of personalization.

 Another important factor is the timing of this push notification.
 This one is sent before noon—the time users typically start thinking about making a lunch order on the app.
 Which brings us to our next example…